ahoys/tunnelerjs/README.md

 You can mute users when they spam with the "role" punishment.

-1) Create a new role to your Discord guild, call it eg. "Muted".
+1) Create a new global role to your Discord guild, call it eg. "Muted".
+This can be achieved through `Server Settings`.

-2) Deny "Send Messages" permission for the role.
+2) Go through all of the guild's `channels` and add the Muted role with denied "Send Messages" permission to each of them.

 3) Set **"anti_spam_punishment"** setting for the guild to "role".
 The settings are stored in `config/settings.json` file.
 You can open it with almost any text editor, like notepad, notepad++ or Microsoft Visual Code.